Meet the Faculty

-Megan received her Ph.D. in Environmental Anthropology at the University of Washington in 2011.
-She also holds an M.A. in Anthropology from the University of Washington and a B.A. in Anthropology and Environmental Studies from Washington University in St. Louis.
-Megan’s research focuses on issues of sustainable development and social justice in Africa and the United States.
-Her Ph.D. research investigated the social and ecological effects of cut flower (mainly rose) farming along the shores of Kenya’s Lake Naivasha.
-Before joining the faculty at UIS, Megan completed a teaching post-doc in the University of Washington’s Program on the Environment.
-She also worked as an environmental educator in high school classrooms in Knoxville, TN, and conducted research on fishing dependent communities at NOAA Fisheries.
-Megan’s research was recently published in an edited volume entitled The Ecotourism-Extraction Nexus: Political Economies and Rural Realities of (un)Comfortable Bedfellows.
+Megan received her Ph.D. in Environmental Anthropology from the University of Washington in 2011.
+She also holds an M.A. in Anthropology and a B.A. in Anthropology and Environmental Studies.
+Megan’s research focuses on sustainable agricultural development, environmental justice, and conservation issues in East Africa and the United States.
+She is the author of Roses from Kenya: Labor, Environment, and the Global Trade in Cut Flowers, an ethnographic examination of the social and ecological effects of cut flower farming near Kenya’s Lake Naivasha.
+Megan is also the Co-Editor for Culture, Agriculture, Food, and Environment (CAFE), a peer-reviewed journal published by the American Anthropological Association.
+Megan’s work has also been published in Restoration Ecology and in an edited volume entitled The Ecotourism-Extraction Nexus: Political Economies and Rural Realities of (un)Comfortable Bedfellows.
+She has also worked as an environmental educator and applied anthropologist.
 She is passionate about teaching, mentoring students, and conducting research that will lead to a more just and sustainable future.

 Dr. Tih-Fen Ting

 Phone: (217) 206-7876

 Email Dr. Ting